patrickkunka/mixitup/docs/mixitup.Mixer.md

 ## Overview

-The `mixitup.Mixer` class is used to construct discreet user-configured instances of MixItUp around the provided container element(s).
-Other than the intial `mixitup()` factory function call, which returns an instance of a mixer, all other public API functionality is performed on mixer instances.
+The `mixitup.Mixer` class is used to hold discreet, user-configured instances of MixItUp on a provided container element.

+Mixer instances are returned whenever the `mixitup()` factory function is called, which expose a range of methods enabling API-based filtering, sorting, insertion, removal and more.

 ## Members